bjarnef/Vendr-Payment-Provider-Yourpay/README.md

 # Vendr Yourpay Payment Provider

-Paylike Payment Provider for Vendr, the eCommerce package for Umbrao v8+
+Yourpay Payment Provider for Vendr, the eCommerce package for Umbrao v8+